Gunjan-D/Statical-Learning-Q6/README.md

-# GreatUnknown Classification Models (Decision Tree, Pruned Tree, Logistic Regression, Majority Vote)
+#  Classification Models (Decision Tree, Pruned Tree, Logistic Regression, Majority Vote)

 ## What this project does
 This project builds and tests multiple classification models on a dataset called **GreatUnknown.csv**.